dedis/cs234-public/DAO/handout/solidity_hw.md

 ## 1: Hello Contract

 This contract can be found in `contracts/1_Hello.sol`.
 This is just a simple contract that stores a single number that anyone can modify.
 The first thing we will do is compile the contract.
-The compiler can be accessed via the second item of the left toolbar (looks like an S).
 With the contract open, there should be a button to compile it.
+It looks like a green arrow pointing right.
+Alternatively, the left toolbar, there is an icon that looks like `S` which also allows you to compile the contract.

-After clicking on the button to compile, you can open the deployment tab by clicking on the third item on the same toolbar (it is right under the S-shaped compiler icon).
+After clicking on the button to compile, you can open the deployment tab by clicking on the fourth item on the same toolbar (it is right under the S-shaped compiler icon).
 Here, you can select the `1_Hello.sol` contract, and then deploy it.
 This will deploy the contract in a sandbox so that we can interact with it.